 Charlie Beck, the acting superintendent of the Chicago Police Department, offered some new details on local enforcement of the state's "stay-at-home" order, divulging that violators are subject to citations, a fine of up to $500 and—for repeat offenders—physical arrest.
 "The public health orders that have been given by the Governor, by the Mayor and the Chicago Health Department are not advisory—they are a legal mandate," Beck explained, adding that he's authorized officers to begin issuing citations.

 The increase in enforcement of the "stay-at-home" order comes as Chicago's weather begins to warm up, tempting more residents to venture outside.
-Chicago Department of Public Health commissioner Dr. Allison Arwady reiterated that maintaining social distancing in the coming weeks is crucial to "flattening the curve" of the virus's spread, relieving some of the pressure on the city's healthcare system.
+Chicago Department of Public Health commissioner Dr. Allison Arwady reiterated that maintaining social distancing in the coming weeks is crucial to "flattening the curve," relieving some of the pressure on the city's healthcare system.
 She referenced a report that used anonymous smartphone data to track he success of social distancing measures throughout the U.S.—Illinois got an "A" for achieving a 40 percent decrease in movement (denoting more people staying at home), but Dr. Arwady is pushing for a 75 percent decrease in movement.

 While you certainly shouldn't stop going outside in the coming weeks, it's more important than ever to think carefully about how you can avoid contact with others while you're out and about.
 Chicago Park District superintendent Michael P. Kelly stated that "our parks are used for a brief respite," meaning that you should probably hold off on afternoons spent lounging on the grass, baseball games and group runs until after this crisis has passed.